kernelcrash/msx-rom-and-floppy-emulator/README.md

 I used an Omega MSX2 computer to test this.
 I have not tested it on any other MSX or MSX2 computers.
 As I've discovered with this project there is quite a bit of variation with MSX and MSX2 systems, so it helps to have 'low expectations'.
+My goal with this project was to do something 'technically interesting' and to 'run a few games' and then move on to some other project.

 And yes you have to compile the firmware.
 It helps me enormously in terms of troubleshooting if you can set things up to compile the firmware from the source.
-Your friends will think you are awesome.
-I will think you are awesome.
-It is not that difficult.
+Otherwise it's really hard to help people diagnose issues.

 Wiring it
 ---------